UA-Carpentries-Workshops/2018-02-10-Tucson/shell_lessons/lessons/1_who_where_what.md

 *Etherpad question*<br>
 Extract the following stanza into a file called 'second_stanza.txt' using the command line.
 Write your code into the Etherpad

-Then took the other, as just as fair,
+Then took the other, as just as fair,<br>
-And having perhaps the better claim,
+And having perhaps the better claim,<br>
-Because it was grassy and wanted wear;
+Because it was grassy and wanted wear;<br>
-Though as for that the passing there
+Though as for that the passing there<br>
 Had worn them really about the same,